Dalamia/UCI-Project1/README.md

 The main purpose of this network is to expose a load-balanced and monitored instance of DVWA, the D*mn Vulnerable Web Application.

 Load balancing ensures that the application will be highly Available, in addition to restricting Access to the network.
-- _TODO: What aspect of security do load balancers protect?
-What is the advantage of a jump box?_
+- _TODO: Load balancer help to prevent ddos attacks.
+What is the advantage of a jump box?It allows you to update multiple servers

-Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the _____ and system _____.
+Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the Data and system Logs.
-- _TODO: What does Filebeat watch for?_
+- Filebeat monitors the log files or locations that you specify, collects log events, and forwards them either to Elasticsearch or Logstash for indexing
-- _TODO: What does Metricbeat record?_
+- Metricbeat periodically collect metrics from the operating system and from services running on the server and when it collects that metric and static data ships them to the output that you specify such as Elatsticsearch or Logstash

 The configuration details of each machine may be found below.
 _Note: Use the [Markdown Table Generator](http://www.tablesgenerator.com/markdown_tables) to add/remove values from the table_.